 EDC 170.
 Introduction to Counseling.
 Introduction to the profession of counseling.
 Explores the profession as a vocational choice.
 Examines basic counseling theories.
 Includes a group communication experience.
 Lecture two hours; laboratory three hours.
 Note: Open to unclassified students.
-Does not apply to the Master's degree.
+Required prerequisite, not included in 200 -series 60 unit program for master's degree.
 3 units.